The Auriga in Alien: Resurrection

 How this positions the story of Lawrence as his parallels David’s journey, in the Alien: Covenant commentary which @gothic-fiction-in-space drew my notice to, the design of the Covenant was inspired by train cars.

-Which puts us at Lawrence striking at the Turks’ supply lifeline, the Hejaz Railway.
+This puts us at Lawrence striking at the Turks’ supply lifeline, the Hejaz Railway.
 During one such raid, Lawrence blew up a locomotive with an electric mine.
-Which could explain the charged particle flare knocking out the Covenant as it was recharging along to Origae-6.
+This could explain the charged particle flare knocking out the Covenant as it was recharging along to Origae-6.

 Making the next movie the “War of the worlds” in which multiple parties will meet David at Origae-6 to do battle.
 The battle of Damascus.